If you're looking for the best stuffed chicken breast recipe or even how to make stuffed chicken breasts, you have come to the right place!

 Usually, half of one of these guys is more than enough to fill me up, particularly when crammed full of delicious, tangy feta and cooked spinach.
 Seriously!
 Chicken breast stuffed with spinach is where. it's. at.

 Everyone will love this Cheese Stuffed Chicken Breast

 So don't let this recipe fool you -- three stuffed boneless, skinless chicken breasts is enough to feed six, even though I've listed the servings as "3", as most people would be hesitant to serve a half breast to someone at a dinner party, and I don't want to ruin anyone's evening.

 Love recipes like this Spinach Cream Cheese Stuffed Chicken Breast?
 You might also like:

 - Crispy Oven Fried Boneless Skinless Chicken Breasts

 - Healthy Chicken Breakfast Sausage

-Update: a TON of people have asked me where I got the sheet pans in the photos — they are from Amazon, one of the cheapest pan sets I’ve ever purchased, and I LOVE them.
-You can check them out here: Nordic Ware Sheet Pan Set, and if you buy them, I’ll get a little tiny ( pennies, y’all ) kickback that helps keep my blog up and running at NO extra cost to you.
+In fact, a TON of people have asked me where I got the sheet pans in the photos -- they are from Amazon, one of the cheapest pan sets I've ever purchased, and I LOVE them.
+You can check them out here: Nordic Ware Sheet Pan Set, and if you buy them or anything else on Amazon after clicking, I'll get a little tiny ( pennies, y'all ) kickback that helps keep my blog up and running at NO extra cost to you.